openwrt/asu/README.md

 | 201 		| imagebuilder not ready		| setting up imagebuilder, retry soon |
 | 200		| new release / new package updates	| see `version` and `updates` in response |

-An release update does not ignore package updates for the following reason.
-Between releases packages names may change, packages are dropped or merged.
-The *update reponse* contains all packages included changed ones.
+An release upgrade does not ignore package upgrades for the following reason.
+Between releases it possible that package names may change, packages are dropped or merged.
+The *reponse* contains all packages included changed ones.

-### Image request
+### Upgrade request `/api/upgrade-request`

-The *update reponse* should be shown to the user in a readable way.
-Once the user decides to perform the sysupgrade a new request is send to the server called *image request*
+The *upgrade check response* should be shown to the user in a readable way.
+Once the user decides to perform the sysupgrade a new request is send to the server called *upgrade request*

 | key 		| value 				| information 	|
 | --- 		| --- 					| --- 		|